dmac780/FJAPI/readme.md

 4. **Hosting**: Enable GitHub Pages in the repository settings.
 5. **Usage**: Visit your deployed GitHub Pages URL and append query parameters to explore and filter your data directly in the browser.

-## Limitations

-FJAPI is a **client-side only** application.
-Because the query engine runs entirely in the browser's JavaScript engine, the data cannot be fetched via standard `fetch()` or `curl` calls from other applications.

-When you request an FJAPI URL, you receive the `index.html` file.
-The data is only populated into the page after the browser executes `app.js`.
-For this reason, FJAPI is best used as a standalone data explorer, a live database reporting site, or a reference tool during development.

-## Use Cases

-While FJAPI cannot be consumed as a REST API for other apps, it is a powerful tool for:
-- **Public Dashboards**: Create live, queryable views of public datasets.
-- **Data Documentation**: Provide a way for users to explore and filter your project's data without needing a backend.
-- **Static Site Database**: Use it as the primary data interface for standalone reporting tools hosted on GitHub Pages.
-- **Mockup Validation**: Test complex relational queries against your schema using real data before building a full API.

 ## Query Parameters

 | Parameter | Function | Example |